Alderfen Marshes conservation area is a Site of Special Scientific Interest (SSSI) on the Norfolk Broads, home to an abundance of wildlife.

-The marshes are a carefully managed as a wetland in which visitors enjoy close encounters with the local wildlife including warblers, water deer, marsh harriers, butterflies, herons, dragon flies and more.
-Private, secluded camping offers the chance to get up-close to nature, waking up with the birds as the marshes come to life.
+The marshes are actively managed as a wetland in which visitors enjoy close encounters with the local wildlife including warblers, water deer, marsh harriers, butterflies, herons, dragon flies, otters and more.
+Private, secluded camping offers the chance to get up-close to nature, waking up to the dawn chorus as the marshes come to life.

 Canadian canoes, available on site, offer the chance to explore the Norfolk Broads and enjoy these tidal inland waterways.
 Situated a short paddle from the River Yare and Surlingham Broad, a quiet backwater on the Norfolk Broads, Alderfen Marshes provides the perfect opportunity to really get close to nature.